-Let’s face it, this sound like a deathmatch in outer space between hero and villain.
+Let’s face it, this sounds like a deathmatch in outer space between hero and villain.
 In reality, this is a distinction that can make a world of difference to how business owners, managers, developers, and others track the flow of work coming across their desks.

-Kanban and Scrum boards are work-management tools that help you organize and complete projects.
+Kanban and Scrum boards are work management tools that help you organize and complete projects.
 These boards do so by visualizing status and progress while optimizing workflow.
 They are powerful instruments for projects requiring creative collaboration, particularly software development, but equally well-suited for individual time management.
 They promote effective communication and synergy by making dynamic work processes transparent and intelligible to everyone involved.

 Though they serve the same general purpose, the two frameworks offer different sets of advantages and disadvantages to users with different goals and interests.